 read part one

-watch So what happened next?
+buy modafinil in australia So what happened next?

 It’s been a journey of praying, planning and goal setting for over nine years.
 I did experience times of doubt, I’d be lying if I said I didn’t and of course those days when I’d rather cover my head than get out of bed.
 The road of ups, downs, twists and turns led me right where I needed to be and right to the decision of LEAVING CORPORATE AMERICA!

 I am officially an entrepreneur and it is truly exciting and terrifying at the same time.
 I believe in what I’m doing and I know that belief and faith will help you conquer those ugly thoughts that linger in your mind.

 I remember traveling years ago for my corporate job and writing a letter to my then 3 year- old son from my hotel room in Houston.
 In the letter I described where I wanted to be in the future and what I wanted our life to look like as a family.
 I wanted a flexible career allowing me to earn the same level of income or more to provide for our family and save for the future.

 In addition, my dad and grandparents were entrepreneurs.
 As a child, I watched each of them impact the lives of others through their businesses.
 The impact they had on the lives of people in our community created a desire of service in my heart.